 Sec.
-111. RCW 66.24.310 and 2011 c 119 s 301 are each amended to read as follows:
+111. RCW 66.24.310 and 1997 c 321 s 17 are each amended to read as follows:

-(1) (a) Except as provided in (b) of this subsection, no person ((shall)) may canvass for, solicit, receive, or take orders for the purchase or sale of liquor, nor contact any licensees of the board in goodwill activities, unless ((such person shall be the accredited representative of a person, firm, or corporation holding a certificate of approval issued pursuant to RCW 66.24.270 or 66.24.206, a beer distributor's license, a microbrewer's license, a domestic brewer's license, a beer importer's license, a domestic winery license, a wine importer's license, or a wine distributor's license within the state of Washington, or the accredited representative of a distiller, manufacturer, importer, or distributor of spirituous liquor, or foreign produced beer or wine, and shall have)) the person is the representative of a license or certificate holder authorized by this title to sell liquor for resale in the state and has applied for and received a representative's license.
+(1) No person shall canvass for, solicit, receive, or take orders for the purchase or sale of liquor, nor contact any licensees of the board in goodwill activities, unless ((such)) the person ((shall be)) is the ((accredited)) representative of a ((person, firm, or corporation holding a certificate of approval issued pursuant to RCW 66.24.270 or 66.24.206, a beer distributor's license, a microbrewer's license, a domestic brewer's license, a beer importer's license, a domestic winery license, a wine importer's license, or a wine distributor's license within the state of Washington, or the accredited representative of a distiller, manufacturer, importer, or distributor of spirituous liquor, or foreign produced beer or wine, and shall have)) licensee or certificate holder authorized by this title to sell liquor for resale in the state and has applied for and received a representative's license: PROVIDED, HOWEVER, That the provisions of this section shall not apply to drivers who deliver spirits, beer, or wine;